linode/docs/docs/websites/hosting-a-website-ubuntu-18-04/index.md

 ### Create a Database

 The first thing you'll need to do in MySQL is create a *database*.
-(If you already have a database that you'd like to import, skip to the section [Import a Database](#import-a-database).)
+If you already have a database that you'd like to import, skip to the section [Import a Database](#import-a-database).

 1. Log in using the MySQL root password:

         sudo mysql -u root -p

-2. Create a database, replacing `exampleDB` with your own database name:
+1. Create a database, replacing `exampleDB` with your own database name:

         CREATE DATABASE exampleDB;

-3. Create a new user in MySQL and then grant that user permission to access the new database, replacing `example_user` with your username, and `password` with your password:
+1. Create a new user in MySQL and grant that user permission to access the new database, replacing `example_user` with your username, and `password` with your password:

         GRANT ALL ON exampleDB.* TO 'example_user' IDENTIFIED BY 'password';